PlatziDev/pulse-editor/README.md

 # Pulse Editor
-Tha Platzi Flavored Markdown extensible and customizable editor.
+A React markdown editor, extensible and fully customizable

 ## Installation
 To install this editor just run: